mildred/sqlemail.nim/README.md

 ### Short Term ###

-- [ ] Investigate using Mummy rather than Prologue
 - [x] Basic log-in via OTP (auth app or e-mail)
 - [x] Basic page creation
 - [ ] Basic page viewing
 - [x] Basic group creation
-- [ ] UI to create default user groups: "Create public|private identity"
+- [x] UI to create default user groups: "Create public|private identity"
-- [ ] Basic display of group
+- [x] Basic display of group
-- [ ] Basic posting articles to a group
+- [x] Basic posting articles to a group
 - [ ] Ability to join groups by their guid
 - [ ] Basic display of articles in a group
 - [ ] Controls to allow group members to vote for an article in a group